Spider-Man: No Way Home: Pre-production

 By the end of 2019, filming was expected to begin in mid-2020.
-In April 2020, Sony rescheduled No Way Homes release to November 5, 2021, due to the COVID-19 pandemic.
-Although the film was originally meant to be set after the events of Multiverse of Madness, release date changes meant No Way Home would be released first which meant aspects of the plot had to be rewritten, including Strange no longer having firsthand knowledge of the multiverse.
+By March 2020, McKenna and Sommers were still working on the first draft of the script.
+In April, Sony rescheduled the film's release to November 5, 2021, due to the COVID-19 pandemic.
+Although the film was originally meant to be set after the events of Multiverse of Madness, release date changes meant the film would be released first which meant aspects of the plot had to be rewritten, including Strange no longer having firsthand knowledge of the multiverse.
 McKenna felt this made it "even more frightening, to start fooling around with these things, because it's the fear of the unknown".
 In June, Marisa Tomei confirmed that she would return as May Parker along with Watts as director.
 She was hopeful that May's work as a community organizer would be featured in the film.
-Also in June, Charlie Cox, who portrayed Matt Murdock / Daredevil in Marvel Television's Netflix series, was contacted by Feige about reprising his role in upcoming Marvel Studios projects starting with appearances in No Way Home and the Disney+ series She-Hulk: Attorney at Law.
+Also in June, Charlie Cox, who portrayed Matt Murdock / Daredevil in Marvel Television's Netflix series, was contacted by Feige about reprising his role in upcoming Marvel Studios projects starting with appearances in No Way Home and the Disney+ series She-Hulk: Attorney at Law (2022).
+While working on the script, McKenna and Sommers discussed the possibility of giving Murdock a larger role in the film than they had originally planned, though the duo ultimately decided against it to avoid shifting the film's focus away from Parker.
 The next month, Holland said production was planned to take place from late 2020 to February 2021, and Sony shifted the film's release date to December 17, 2021.
 Tony Revolori was also confirmed to be reprising his role as Flash Thompson.
-In early October, Jacob Batalon and Benedict Cumberbatch were set to reprise their MCU roles of Ned Leeds and Strange, while Jamie Foxx was set to return as Max Dillon / Electro from Marc Webb's The Amazing Spider-Man 2 (2014), with filming beginning later in the month.
+In early October, Jacob Batalon and Benedict Cumberbatch were set to reprise their MCU roles of Ned Leeds and Strange, while Jamie Foxx was set to return as Max Dillon / Electro from Marc Webb's film The Amazing Spider-Man 2 (2014), with filming beginning later in the month.
 Immediately prior to the beginning of filming, several other key actors in the film had yet to sign on.
-According to Holland, the film needed "all or none" of the actors in order to be produced.
+According to Holland, the film needed "all or none" of the actors to be produced.